 Hollywood High School, Beverly Hills High School, Alliance Leichtman Levine, Millikan, Windward, Orthopedic Medical Magnet School, Long Beach Polytechnical, and Alliance Judy Ivy Burton

 I wanted to say thank you so much for providing this unique experience for me.
 I was one of the selected students for Southern California to participate, and I can honestly say that this was one of the best experiences of my life.
 I would recommend this program to anyone who is passionate about playwriting.

 I developed a stronger work ethic and better collaborative skills.
 I loved the way we were taught and how organically we were able to come up with ideas.
 I just wanted to continue creating.”

 Participants in the program, primarily sophomores and juniors, range in skill and writing experience.
 At the end of the session, interested students have the opportunity to apply to participate in the NHSI Film & Video Institute that takes place in July on the Northwestern University campus.

 Educators and students who are interested in having this program at your school can contact Jennifer Avery, Director of NHSI at firstname.lastname@example.org.

 2-week Summer Playwriting Intensive at Northwestern University

 In this 2-week summer intensive, the select group of students craft their plays in a professional and educational environment.
 Every morning, the students work on their writing in a master class led by a professional playwright.
-In the afternoon, students work with actors and directors in a rehearsal process to hear their scripts out loud.
+In the afternoon, students participate in a New Development Play Workshop along with actors and directors in a rehearsal process to hear their scripts out loud.
 In this process, playwrights have the opportunity to receive feedback from professional mentors and take what they learn from rehearsal back into the morning masterclass.